Journeys

 believed to be the first winter traverse of this range.

+In 2022 it was time for my Alpine Odyssey.
 25 years since I skied the length of the Australian snow country as part of that first City2City journey, I did it again.
 Not only to test my ageing body but with the added element of skiing at each of the dozen mainland snow resorts en-route.

 But this 52 day, 700 kilometre journey had a bigger purpose.
 As the primary focus of my latest fundraiser for Save the Children’s Our Yarning project, $65,000 was ultimately raised.
+Another $30,000 was raised for Save the Children and Protect Our Winters during the winter 2024 tour of the Alpine Odyssey film.